 The range of treatments on offer will vary from clinic to clinic, but typical treatments available include:

 It is also worth finding out what storage facilities the clinic has, if you decide to freeze eggs or embryos, and whether it has access to donor sperm, eggs or embryos, through UK or international donor programmes.

 Every clinic must give you clear information on its current charges, including the cost of any ‘extras’ such as drugs or surgery.
 Prices do vary from clinic to clinic.
-You can find a detailed breakdown of our prices, some example cost scenarios in the Prices section.
+You can find a detailed breakdown of our prices in the prices section.

 Knowing a bit about the staff at your chosen centre will help you build a picture of their expertise and experience.